Reporting standards and availability of data, materials, code and protocols

 Mandates for specific datasets

 For the following types of data set, submission to a community-endorsed, public repository is mandatory.
 Accession numbers must be provided in the paper.
-Examples of appropriate public repositories are listed below.
+Examples of appropriate public repositories are listed below and here.

 |Mandatory deposition||Suitable repositories|